Learning and Fast Adaptation for Grid Emergency Control via Deep Meta Reinforcement Learning

 \subsection{Performance metrics and baselines}

 \begin{enumerate} \item \textit{Metrics for training and adaptation:} we target at day-ahead training (less than 24 hours) and hour-ahead policy adaptation (less than 60 minutes).

-\item \textit{Metrics for testing:} (a) the solution time should be within 1 second to meet the real-time response requirement; (b) the average reward on the testing scenarios set (the reward measures the optimality of the load shedding controls); (c) total load shedding amount.
+\item \textit{Metrics for testing:} (a) the total solution time should be within 1 s for an event lasting 8 s to meet the real-time response requirement, or in other words, the average solution time should be within $0.0125$ s for each control step (80 steps in total); (b) the average reward on the testing scenarios set (the reward measures the optimality of the load shedding controls); (c) total load shedding amount.

 \end{enumerate}

 We compared our method with PARS, one state-of-the-art DRL method, as well as the MPC method that provides (near) optimal solutions of the problem.